sanjana14srini/ai-bootcamp/week3/final_answers.md

 1.
-I want my agent to be able to extract the relevant documents based on key words, perform search, summarization and comparison.
+I want my agent to be able to extract the relevant documents from the arxiv api based on key words, perform search, summarization and comparison.
+It does not have to write anything back to the api/database.
-The agent should also be able to generate literature reviews when prompted by the user
+Ultimately the agent should also be able to generate literature reviews when prompted by the user.

 2.
-Tool 1: Extract Data from arxiv artciles
-Tool 2: Searching
+Tool 1: Extract Data from arxiv artciles (get_data_to_index) Tool 2: Searching (search)

 3.